spookylukey/playerdo/README.rst

 * Rhythmbox (needs MPRIS plugin installed and enabled)
 * shell-fm (0.8 and later)
 * VLC (2.0 and later)
+* Firefox, Chrome (when playing some media like videos and podcasts)

 Many other players will be supported due to support for the MPRIS DBUS protocol, without a specific backend.
 If you only need support for those players,